-Event planners know how to pull together a powerful and flawless gathering; marketers and communications experts are fantastic at galvanizing people; and accountants can ensure everything stays on budget.
-The list goes on.
+Event planners know how to pull together a powerful and flawless gathering; marketers and communications experts are fantastic at galvanizing people; accountants can ensure everything stays on budget; and the list goes on.

 Identify how you can uniquely contribute to the cause by leveraging your specialized skill set.
 If there’s an upcoming election in your community, reach out to a local campaign and offer up your skills as a volunteer (the same way you would a non-profit or charity).

 Since your goal is to be politically active and keep your job, keep in mind that different companies have different policies.
-As you think about how political advocacy fits into your schedule, don’t forget to pay attention to things like if you’re allowed to engage in these activities from your desk.
-(This article lays out if you can get fired for talking politics at work.)
+As you think about how political advocacy fits into your schedule, don’t forget to pay attention to things like whether you’re allowed to engage in these activities from your desk.
+(This article lays out whether you can get fired for talking politics at work.)